Double-click the first tDataStewardshipTaskDelete to open its Basic settings view.

 In this example, all connection information is defined as context parameters and centralized in the Studio repository.
 For further information about context parameters, see Talend Studio User Guide.

 Enter your login information to the server in the Username and Password fields.

 To enter your password, click the [...] button next to the Password field, enter your password between double quotes in the dialog box that opens and click OK.

-- Click Find a campaign to open a dialog box which lists the campaigns defined in Talend Data Stewardship and for which you are the owner or you have the access rights.
+- Click Find a campaign to open a dialog box which lists the campaigns defined on the server and for which you are the owner or you have the access rights.

 - Select the Override enforcement of data model check box to delete the tasks even if their schema type does not match what has been defined on the Talend Data Stewardship server.

 Click a column header to sort the list alphabetically for text

 columns and chronologically for the date column.
 Select the campaign from which

 to delete the tasks, Beta Candidates for the first